amidaware/trmm-docs/docs/install_server.md

 apt -y upgrade
 ```

-If a new kernel is installed, then reboot the server with the `reboot` command.
+If a new kernel is installed, reboot the server with the `reboot` command.

 ### Create a linux user